pacoispaco/paulcohen.se/content/odds-and-ends/sonograms-for-birders.md

 songs and calls with sonograms, we have a nice tool for both talking about and visually analyzing songs and calls.

-This article explains what sonograms are and how they can be used bya birders.
+This article explains what sonograms are and how they can be used by birders.
 A sonogram is a visual representation of the spectrum of frequencies of a signal as it varies over time.
 Sonograms are also sometimes called spectrograms, which is the more general term, but I'll use the term sonogram, since I will be talking about spectrograms for sound.
-This article intends to give birders who are interested in understanding sonograms, an introduction to the underlying mathematics, science and technology of sonograms!
+This article intends to give birders who are interested in understanding sonograms, an introduction to the underlying mathematics, science and technology of sonograms, and a first chance to get their hands dirty with creating sonograms!

 As part of the journey we will encounter two amazing mathematical truths with deep implications for how we can analyze and understand, not only bird songs and